giles-t/essentialfm/README.md

 essentialfm
 ===========

-A collaborative realtime image feed for live events.
+A collaborative realtime image feed for live events that I built in order to teach myself BackboneJS.

 Technologies:
 - Backbone/RequireJS